Detailed guides to painful problems, treatments & more

 Illustrated diagram of the iliotibial band, a shallow dissection of the hip, thigh and knee, showing a broad white strap of tissue down the side of the thigh labelled “iliotibial band” and red highlight on the side of the knee labelled “site of IT band syndrome.”

 The condition is caused by the irritation of tissues around that anatomy.
 Pain anywhere else — like the thigh and hip — is something else.
 I promise.
-I’m not making this up.2 I’ll have more to say about diagnosing IT band pain below, but first…
+I’m not making this up.
+I’ll have more to say about diagnosing IT band pain below, but first…

 So what does cause hip pain?

 Nothing is mistakenly called ITBS more often than hip and thigh pain, which can be just as stubborn and baffling as ITBS.
-Calling it ITBS implies that it has something to do with the IT band, when in fact this kind of pain has many and likely overlapping causes.3
+Calling it ITBS implies that it has something to do with the IT band, when in fact this kind of pain has many and likely overlapping causes.2

 One of the most common assumptions about hip pain is that it must be arthritis.
-But concern about arthritis is rarely justified: most people with signs of arthritis (on X-ray) do not have any pain, and most people who have hip pain do not have arthritis.5 Obviously hip arthritis is a thing, but rarely under the age of 50, and rarely in the very active runners who most often get ITBS.
+But concern about arthritis is rarely justified: most people with signs of arthritis (on X-ray) do not have any pain, and most people who have hip pain do not have arthritis.3 Obviously hip arthritis is a thing, but rarely under the age of 50, and rarely in the very active runners who most often get ITBS.

 And yet!
 When hip pain does happen in someone who might also get ITBS, confusion is possible.
-Deep hip joint pain is routinely felt all over the hip and buttocks, and can easily be confused with GTPS.
+Deep hip joint pain is routinely felt all over the hip and buttocks, and can easily be confused with the shallower pain of GTPS.
 A hollering hip joint can send pain deep into the thigh as well, especially the lateral thigh all the way down to the knee (and even lower), which also makes it surprisingly likely to be mistaken for IT band syndrome.4 Referred pain is always good for some diagnostic hijinks.

 Hip muscle pain is not only a common problem in general — with or without ITBS — but also potentially implicated in ITBS.
 For instance, grouchy hip muscles that control the tension on the IT band might be a minor factor causing ITBS.
 Many ITBS patients seem to experience significant hip discomfort in addition to their strong lateral knee pain.
 Treating the hip pain may or may not have any effect on ITBS, but is probably worthwhile in itself.